 Step 3- Create validation data

-v_no = 30# No of samples in a class
+v_no = 30 # Number of samples in each class for validation

 v_Data = v_Data.T